boringresearch/Template_Tutorial/docs/en/source/index.rst

 Why the name COBRA?
 ************************

-Actually, you can find lots of ways to make sense of cobra.
-Here are the ways we think:
+Actually, you can find lots of ways to make sense of COBRA.
+Here are the ideas we have:

 - Literally: Combined Binding and Regulatory Analysis.
-- Programming language: This snake was written in python.
+- It is written in python.
-- In Chinese: Glasses snake.
-Hopefully, with the glasses, cobra could find the target gene easier.
+- Check out our Chinese version to see more.

 *************
 About SS-ZOO
 *************

+Welcome!
+Our SS-ZOO visitor!
+Based on our knowledge base, we think you are likely to be an bioinformatician who might also interested in finding out what kind of other animals do we have.
 We currently have ``SpideR``, ``COBRA``.
 Our new members - ``Priranha``, ``FROGS`` -  will be coming soon!
+You can check out our `lab page <https://www.samarajiwa-lab.org/>`_ to find out more.

 .. toctree::